 Given the popularity of SUVs in the world and the carbon emission savings potential of someone picking a Model X over a gasoline SUV, it seemed like it was the correct next step for Tesla to take.

 The Tesla Model X, just like the Model S, has had several incremental refinements over its slightly shorter lifespan.
 It also received the same Raven powertrain upgrade alongside the Model S. There have been many different battery packs over the years, ranging from 60 kWh to 100 kWh.
-But just like the Model S, there are only two versions of the Model X available today.
+But just like, and along side, the Model S, a full refresh was implemented in 2020.

 |Top Speed||155 mph||163 mph|

 The biggest difference between the Model S and X (aside from the complicated doors) is the increased space and different seating configurations available.
 The Model X is available in a traditional 5-seat arrangement along with a 6-seat and 7-seat arrangement.
 In the 6-seat version, the passengers in the middle row get seats similar to the front row, while the 7-seat version has the middle row on the standard bench seat.
-It is currently the only Tesla that has 7 seats as the 7-seat option for the Model Y is not yet available.
-The seats in the back are not spacious, but they were serviceable in my experience.
+It is currently one of two Tesla’s with a 7 seats as the 7-seat option for the Model Y recently became available.
+According to Elon Musk, a 7-seat option for the Model S is also bound.

 The Model X, just like the Model S, has become the standard for its class of electric SUVs, if there is a new electric SUV coming out on the market, it is without a doubt going to be compared to the Tesla Model X.